Ready to manage your own club?

 | Counter Attack + 3-4-3 | Three defenders cannot sit deep effectively.
 The defence boost has a weak base to compound, and your midfield is left exposed on the break. |

 | Direct Play + 4-3-3 / 4-2-3-1 | No target striker on the end of the long balls.
-The hold-up bonus can only fire if a forward with the trait is on the pitch, and a lone striker rarely fits the role. |
+The hold-up bonus can only fire if a strength forward is on the pitch, and a lone striker rarely fits the role. |

 | Tiki Taka + 4-1-2-1-2 (diamond) | Narrow midfield means no wide midfielder bleed into attack.
 The midfield boost lands on a smaller base, and your attacking width comes only from fullbacks. |